-Up to June 2021, NAMA had identified 7,094 residential units as potentially suitable for social housing from its secured portfolio and offered these to local authorities.
+Up to September 2021, NAMA had identified 7,094 residential units as potentially suitable for social housing from its secured portfolio and offered these to local authorities.
 Many of these units were not required at the time, deemed unsuitable or subsequently became unavailable.
-As at the end of June 2021, 2,629 social housing homes had been delivered or committed by NAMA, excluding those delivered under Part V arrangements on NAMA-funded residential developments.
+2,629 social housing homes had been delivered or committed by NAMA, excluding those delivered under Part V arrangements on NAMA-funded residential developments.